Day 2

 You can run re-render skeleton as often as you want, it will always edit the current skeleton in the folder.
 Please note: any additional skeleton files will make this process fail.
 The process will also verify that you want to overwrite the current skeleton and either keep or replace the key quantities file.

-Our changes: new parameters, additional author, and a new section
+Our changes: new parameters, additional author, and add model results file

 Let’s add some more parameters to our script which will allow us to references in-text throughout the document.